 Are you putting all your online marketing efforts into someone else’s business?

 Last week I had a conversation with an artisan jewellery maker.
-This morning I had the same conversation with a professional fiber artist.
+This morning I had the same conversation with a professional fibre artist.
 Both artisans are running their businesses via a Facebook page, without a website or blog.
 While in both cases their following was small, one also had a local business presence and an Etsy shop.
-Its a complicated mass to sort through, when choosing which platforms to base your online business efforts on.
+It’s a complicated mass to sort through when choosing which platforms to base your online business efforts on.
 Even though the internet is 20 years old, the proliferation of options for building a presence and engaging an audience has exploded only in the last 4 years.
-Things are changing so fast its hard to sort through all your options and find the best fit for your homestead business.
-Here’s some things to consider when investing your time in your online marketing.
+Things are changing so fast it’s hard to sort through all your options and find the best fit for your homestead business.
+Here are some things to consider when investing your time in your online marketing.

 Are you building your business on rental property?